formatech/materials/task-01.md

 ## Code Hint

 ### Get Random item
-In JavaScript To get a random item from a database you can use the following method:
+You can use the followin method to get a random item from an array

 ```js
 function random(array) {